AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/prepare-a-simulation.md

 - In the case of a grid reinforcement between two already interconnected areas, the link between these two areas already exists in the Antares study.
-The parameter [`already-installed-capacity`](2-candidate-definition.md#already-installed-capa) will be used in the `candidates.ini` file to specify the capacity of the grid that already exists between the two zones.
+The parameter [`already-installed-capacity`](candidate-definition.md#already-installed-capacity) will be used in the `candidates.ini` file to specify the capacity of the grid that already exists between the two zones.
 In this way, Antares-Xpansion will assess the economic interest of increasing this capacity beyond what is already installed.

-### Investment in thermal generation capacity {#thermal}
+### Investment in thermal generation capacity

 Suppose that the thermal generation capacity subject to expansion is physically located in `area1` for the example in **Figure 3 (b)**.
 As Antares-Xpansion only performs investment through links of the study, the modelling trick consists in creating a virtual node, here `invest_semibase`, connected to the physical node `area1`.
 The Antares link of the investment candidate is the link between these two nodes.